bluealpha-labs/website/src/content/careers/founding-ai-software-engineer.md

 ## Compensation & Benefits

+- **Compensation**: competitive salary + meaningful equity — real ownership in BlueAlpha's success
-- **Benefits**: health insurance, flexible PTO, remote work options
+- **Benefits**: health insurance, flexible PTO, and remote-friendly work
-- **Impact**: Ownership of a mission-critical system with significant influence over BlueAlpha’s technical direction
+- **Impact**: Founding GTM engineer, with outsized influence on customer experience and revenue growth
+- **Growth**: Shape and eventually scale the GTM engineering function as BlueAlpha grows
-- **Culture**: A collaborative, high-energy startup environment with a small team of talented builders
+- **Culture**: A collaborative, high-energy environment where we challenge ideas, not people — small team, big ambition

 ## How to Apply